What is in this leaflet

 - painful red areas, large blisters, peeling of layers of skin, bleeding in the lips, eyes, mouth, nose or genitals, which may be accompanied by fever and chills, aching muscles and feeling generally unwell (possible serious skin reaction)

 - signs of a possible effect on the brain, such as sudden and severe headache, stiff neck (signs of viral meningitis), severe nausea, dizziness, numbness, difficulty in speaking, paralysis (signs of cerebral attack), convulsions (fits)

-- sudden and oppressive chest pain which may be a sign of heart attack
+- sudden and oppressive chest pain which may be a sign of myocardial infarction or heart attack